survivejs/react-book/manuscript/04_implementing_notes.md

 ## Styling Notes

 Aesthetically our current application is very barebones.
-As pretty applications are more fun to use we can do a little something about that.
+As pretty applications are more fun to use, we can do a little something about that.
 The first step is to get rid of that horrible *serif* font.

 **app/main.css**